Music Production in Logic Pro X - The Complete Course!

 If we're working with big projects with loads of different drums or loads of synths or different vocals, aux tracks or aux groups can really help and in this lecture I show you on screen with me in Logic Pro X how to set them and use them in your projects.

-In this lecture we are going to talk about the Space Designer plugin in Logic Pro X.
+In this Music Production in Logic Pro X - The Complete Course lecture you are going to learn about the Space Designer plugin in Logic Pro X.

 Almost all reverbs have similar parameters, but Space Designer is a little bit different.
 This is because it's a convolution reverb.
 Convolution reverb tend to reproduce real live acoustic environments better than synthesised reverb.

 This next lecture is all about the delay designer in Logic Pro X.

 The delay designer is a tap delay and also a feedback delay plugin in Logic Pro X and in this lecture I will give you an overview of its features and functions so you can start using the delay designer in your own Logic Pro X projects.

 In this lecture I'm going to show you how to use the amp designer, bass amp designer and pedalboard in Logic Pro X.

 So what the amp designer does and bass amp designer simulates a real amplifier.
 The pedalboard simulates real guitar stomp boxes or pedals.

 The amps and the pedals can be really handy if you don't have a real amplifier or effects pedals to hand and you want to quickly put in a guitar or bass guitar into Logic Pro X.

 In this lecture I explain what Sidechain Compression is and how to use it in Logic Pro Logic Pro X.